WE WOULD LOVE

 suggests that many people contributed ideas and developments:

--- it had four wheels and used an endless rope connected via gears to the
+-- it had four wheels and used an continuous rope, connected via gears to the

 Leonardo da Vinci,

 pupil after a lost drawing by da Vinci is also considered false.
-An age test
+A test to

 was performed, but the library in Milan (belonging to the Vatican) conceals